Skip to Main Content

 on WRVO is an interview-based public affairs NPR radio program, created, hosted, and produced by Grant Reeher, that features in-depth interviews in which Reeher goes beyond and behind the current news cycle to explore more lasting questions about public affairs.

 employ a style adapted from the Oxford Union debates, each Campbell Debate will allow a gathered audience to consider a question of national, regional, or local significance.

-bring in occasional speakers, domestic and international, to share their research, and life and work experience with Maxwell, engaging faculty and students in the meaning of citizenship and civic engagement.
+bring in occasional speakers, domestic and international, to share their research, life, and work experience while engaging faculty and students in the meaning of citizenship and civic engagement.
 These lectures are also intended to stimulate constructive conversations regarding important issues going on in the world today.